JEverhart383/first-headless-project-decode-2023/README.md

 ```
 export { PostExcerpt } from './PostExcerpt';
 ```
+It's worth noting that the component organization you see here is a convention of the Faust.js getting started template and not a requirement.
+If you want to organize your components in a different way, or use another styling convention, that is totally up to you.

 ### Step 2.3: Update Homepage
 To make the `PostExcerpt` component available in our homepage add it to the existing import statement in `/wp-templates/front-page.js`: